-Risk Good Practice measure authority or environmental health or any other responsible authority. , A contact telephone number should be made available to local residents and businesses which they can use to report noise disturbances to a responsible person at the venue as and when they occur.
-The phone line should be available at all times the licence is in use.
-Noise when Reduce the potential for excessive queue lines with a well-managed entering/leaving and efficient door policy.
+Reduce the potential for excessive queue lines with a well-managed and efficient door policy.

 Long queues should be avoided and any queues should be directed away from residential properties.

 Queues should be actively managed by door staff, especially later in the evening, to keep noise to a minimum.
 Rowdy behaviour from people queuing to get in should not be tolerated.
 Door staff should refuse entry to anyone behaving in an anti-social way.
-Restrict admittance or re- admittance to the premises.
+Restrict admittance or readmittance to the premises.

 Customer dispersal policy can minimise noise disturbance to local residents from customers leaving the premises.
-A policy should clearly set out measures to avoid a mass exit at the end of the evening. set out measures to avoid a mass exit at the end of the evening.
+A policy should clearly set out measures to avoid a mass exit at the end of the evening.

 A gradual change in music style and reduction in volume, for example quiet or mellow music towards the end of an evening and increasing lighting levels can help to reduce the potential for rowdy behaviour.

 Sufficient staff should be available at the end of the evening to manage a controlled shut down of the premises and maintain good order as customers leave.
 Display prominent notices close to the exit doors, requesting patrons to leave the premises and quickly and quietly.
 Display notices in car parks reminding patrons that they are in a residential area and to leave quickly and quietly and not to slam doors, rev engines, sound horns or play loud music.
 Make announcements at the end of an evening, requesting patrons to leave the premises and area quickly and quietly.
-Provide a free taxi phone service and an internal waiting area for customers to prevent noise disturbance to neighbours. sactomore to provent holes distarbation to heighbours.
+Provide a free taxi phone service and an internal waiting area for customers to prevent noise disturbance to neighbours.
 Steps should be taken to ensure that any taxi operators used and all their drivers are aware that they should arrive and depart as quietly as possible and should not sound their horns or leave engines idling unnecessarily.
-1

-Good Practice measure Display prominent signs in external areas such as beer gardens and forecourts asking customers to keep noise to a minimum.
+Noise in external Display prominent signs in external areas such as beer gardens and areas such as forecourts asking customers to keep noise to a minimum. beer gardens or smoking areas.
 Restrict the use of external areas after 11pm if premises are in a residential area.
 Door supervisors or staff should regularly monitor and manage external areas to ensure that customers are not causing a disturbance to local residents.
 Limit the number of smokers permitted outside at any one time after a certain time.
-Discourage analysis from leitering outside by not normitting them to Discourage smokers from loitering outside by not permitting them to take their drinks with them and removing external furniture after a certain time. une.
+Discourage smokers from loitering outside by not permitting them to take their drinks with them and removing external furniture after a certain time.
 Locate smoking areas away from residential premises.
-Locato smoking arous away from residential premises.
 Do not permit customers to congregate on and block the public highway to passers-by.
-Commercial deliveries, collections and storage/ disposal of waste, including beer deliveries, refuse collections and storage / disposal of waste and recyclables in external areas should be restricted to normal working hours between 8am and 6pm Monday to Friday.
-Flyers should not be distributed outside the premises by the licence holder or any staff employed by the licence holder.
-If flyers are distributed they should be littered picked at the end of trading.
-Procedures should be in place for the prompt collection of street litter generated by the premises for example flyers, cigarette butts or food wrappers. mapporo.
+Noise and Commercial deliveries, collections and storage/ disposal of waste, including beer deliveries, refuse collections and storage / disposal of disturbance caused by waste and recyclables in external areas should be restricted to normal deliveries, working hours between 8am and 6pm Monday to Friday. collections and waste disposal Litter and waste Flyers should not be distributed outside the premises by the around the licence holder or any staff employed by the licence holder. premises If flyers are distributed they should be littered picked at the end of trading.
+Procedures should be in place for the prompt collection of street litter generated by the premises for example flyers, cigarette butts or food wrappers.

 Regular patrols of the area outside the premises should be undertaken by staff to clear any litter attributable to the premises.
-Use wall or floor mounted cigarette bins in designated smoking areas for
+Use wall or floor mounted cigarette bins in designated smoking areas for customers.